ess-dmsc/h5cpp/doc/source/users_guide/files.rst

 Identifying an HDF5 file
 ========================

-Before opening an HDF5 file we should check whether or not the object referenced by :cpp:class:`boost::filesystem::path` is indeed an HDF5 file.
+Before opening an HDF5 file we should check whether or not the filesystem object referenced by :cpp:class:`boost::filesystem::path` is indeed an HDF5 file.
 The simpliest way to achieve this goal is to use the :cpp:func:`hdf5::file::is_hdf5_file` utiltiy function function.